 Taking the first step toward creating your living will is the most important one.
 It’s about taking control of your future healthcare decisions and giving your loved ones clarity and peace of mind.
 The process is more straightforward than you might think, especially with the right guidance.
 Breaking it down into a few manageable steps can help you feel prepared and confident as you move forward.
 It all starts with a little reflection and a conversation with a trusted professional.

-What to Prepare for Your Consultation
+Your Consultation Checklist: What to Prepare

 Before you meet with an attorney, take some time to think about your personal wishes for end-of-life care.
 A living will is a document that outlines your desire for certain medical treatments to be withheld or withdrawn if you are unable to communicate.
 Consider what quality of life means to you and under what circumstances you would or would not want interventions like CPR or feeding tubes.
 You don’t need to have all the answers, but jotting down your thoughts and values will make your consultation much more productive.
 When you’re ready, you can schedule a meeting to discuss your specific situation.

-Key Questions to Ask Your Attorney
+Important Questions to Ask Your Attorney

 Your consultation is your opportunity to get clear, personalized advice.
 Don’t hesitate to ask questions to ensure you understand everything.
 A great starting point is asking, “What should I state in my living will to make my wishes clear?”
 It’s also helpful to ask, “How does a living will compare to a last will and testament?”
 This clarifies their different roles in your overall estate plan.
 Finally, ask about your other options.
 This can open up a conversation about other important documents, like a durable power of attorney for health care, which appoints someone to make medical decisions for you.